jnz/PyRocketCraft/README.md

     # policy = MPCPolicy(initial_state)
     policy = NNPolicy()

-If MPCPolicy is active you can enable data collection in rocketcraft.py.
+Run:

+    python3 src/expert_collect.py

-This will write a .json file with state vector and control input (u) pairs (observation and action).
-If this file is sufficiently large (0.5 - 1.0 GB) you can re-train the network via:
+This will write a `expert_data.json` file with training data (state vector, control input (u) pairs, etc.).
+Then a new policy can be trained with this data:

     python3 src/expert_train.py

-This will train the network based on the MPC data.
+This will train a neural network based on the MPC data and generate a `torch_nn_mpc-rocket-vX.pth` file that can be used by the NNPolicy class.

 Model Predictive Control
 ------------------------